 “I still want the spots, when are they coming Zoe C?”

 “Tomorrow actually.
 I’m having them direct the beams to the fence, not the house.
-We can see both sides of course, but they won’t light up the property so as to attract attention from the highway.
-They are motion sensitive and adjustable.
-Small critters won’t set them off, neither will birds.
-A big dog or a person would.”
+We can see both sides of course, but they won’t light up the property so as to attract attention from the highway.”

 “Good enough.
 Kids, you’ll need to stay inside while the lighting people are here, we don’t know them.
 Stay out of the pool, wear clothes, walk the dogs wherever the installers aren’t, up the mountain when they’re down and vice versa, got it?”